carbon-design-system/carbon-website-archive/src/content/guidelines/accessibility/overview.md

 - All users can benefit from closed captioning.
 Imagine using your device in a loud environment or, alternatively, in a quiet environment when it wouldn't be appropriate to turn your sound on.

-<div id='physical'></div>

 ### Physical disabilities

 #### How users with physical disabilities experience an interface

 - May rely on **keyboards**, **track balls**, **voice recognition** and other assistive technologies to interact with an interface
-- May not be able to use a mouse or other pointer
+- May not be able to use a keyboard, mouse, or other pointer

 #### What designers should think about

 - Design for good **keyboard interaction**, making sure all actions are keyboard accessible and efficient.
-- Learn how to navigate using a [keyboard](https://help.gnome.org/users/gnome-help/stable/keyboard-nav.html.en) and spend one day navigating the web, email, and digital products using only the keyboard.
+- Learn how to navigate using a [keyboard](https://help.gnome.org/users/gnome-help/stable/keyboard-nav.html.en) and spend some time navigating the web, email, and digital products using only the keyboard.

 #### How this applies to everyone

 - Many users prefer to navigate interfaces with a keyboard and no mouse for efficiency.
 Good keyboard navigation can help everyone be more productive.

-<div id='cognitive'></div>

 ### Users with cognitive disabilities